Opening Doors for All Students

 - Social-Emotional Learning

-“All nine will be offered in the course of the conference, with the first four tracks culminating in an informance at the end of the day,” notes Norman.
+“All eight will be offered in the course of the conference, with the first four tracks culminating in an informance at the end of the day,” notes Norman.

 Poster sessions are also a highlight of the conference as an “Amplify: Inspiration Showcase.”
 “While poster sessions are well-known for our colleagues in higher education, we will have, for the second time, a poster session for K–12 educators to share what they know and what’s going well in their classrooms,” says Tuttle.
 Music educators are invited to showcase knowledge and research on three feet of table space, and the poster session will be paired with an afternoon reception.